Extension-push

 PARAMETERS

-id number The numeric id of the local push notification.
+number id The numeric id of the local push notification.

 RETURNS

-push.get_all_scheduled()
+void push.get_all_scheduled()

 Returns a table with all data associated with all scheduled local push notifications.
 The table contains key, value pairs where the key is the push notification id and the value is a table with the notification data, corresponding to the data given by `push.get_scheduled(id)`.